thkukuk/tiu/README.md

 # TIU - Transactional Image Update

+This project aims to provide a robust update infrastructure for [opensuse MicroOS](https://microos.opensuse.org) based on btrfs and images and not packages (RPMs).

 There are two key requirements for allowing robust updates of a system:

 1. Redundancy: You must not update the system you are currently running on.
 Otherwise a failure during updating will brick the only system you can run your update from.